vfscalfani/LillyMol_6_cmake/README.md

 convenient to use regular expression matcher.
 On Ubuntu systems you must have `libre2_dev` installed.

+If you are unable to install software on the system, there are options.

+1. Install `re2` in your local area and configure CMakeLists.txt to use that local install - perhaps by just adjusting cxx flags, or pointing to the cloned repo.

+2. Use the `ExternalProject_Add` functionality within `cmake`.
+The `re2` repo is configured for use with `cmake`.

 ## zlib
 When the old LillyMol was built, there were incompatible versions of zlib in use and it caused considerable problems.
 On up to date Ubuntu systems this